Why I am a Divorced Girl Smiling

 I can honestly say I’ve never been happier in my life.
 I’m not saying it’s easy.
 I’m a single mom, working longer hours than I ever have in my life.
 But, my happiness stems from newly found self worth, achievements I never thought I was capable of, peace and acceptance of the past, the best kids I could ever ask for, a career I am giddy about, and a man I truly love and adore.

-Written with honesty (even if it hurts) and vulnerability, my blog paints a very realistic picture of divorce.
-But, it’s also really funny at times, entertaining, and inspirational.
+Written with honesty (even if it hurts) and vulnerability, my blog paints a very realistic picture of divorce that isn’t pretty.
+But, some of my stories are really funny, entertaining, and inspirational.

 With blog posts that cover the entire divorce arena–the day he or she moves out, the divorce process, co-parenting issues, your kids, your ex, career choices, loneliness, fear, anger, dating, kissing, sex, and the first time you realize you’re going to be MORE than fine, reading Divorced Girl Smiling is like going to Starbucks with your best friend and talking about your divorce and your love life.